ijchen/trametes/README.md

 Trametes (pronounced truh-MEET-ees) is a lightweight, free, and open source raster graphics editor written in Rust.
-It is designed to be easy to use for quick edits, yet powerful enough to handle more involved tasks painlessly.
+It is designed to be easy to use for quick edits, but still capable of handling more involved tasks.

-Currently, Trametes is a hobby project by a single developer (me, Isaac.
-Hello!) and is likely not suitable for general use.
+[//]: # (TODO: Add discord server link for Trametes so they can "get in touch") Currently, Trametes is a hobby project by a single developer (me, Isaac.
+Hello!) and is not really suitable for general use.
 If you're interested in contributing or collaborating, please get in touch - I'd love to hear from you.

 # Getting Started